Piezo Accelerometer Tutorial

 Accelerometer Output at Low Frequencies

 The self discharge of our piezo element may lead to a problem at low frequencies.
 As the discharge happens not only for static charges but under all conditions it’s easy to imagine that the refreshing of the oscillating charge signal must be faster than the discharging otherwise the charge signal will disappear.
 Although the signal will not disappear suddenly, the amplitude will be reduced more and more when the frequency is decreased.
-We will illuminate this relation between the oscillation frequency and the discharge time constant in the chapter Accelerometer Properties
+We will illuminate this relation between the oscillation frequency and the discharge time constant in the chapter "Frequency Properties"

 Functional Modes